 These riser shelves provide "stadium seating" for your canned goods, making items more visible.

-This is a great tool to keep things organized in your kitchen, bathroom, linen closet, and more!
+This is a great tool for organizing things in your kitchen, bathroom, linen closet, and more!
 I use them in the refrigerator to corral items together, such as yogurt or fresh fruit.

 These containers are leak-proof and airtight.
 Easy to see the contents, while staying stain and odor resistant.
 Plus, they are stackable.
 What's not to love?

 If you struggle to keep up with household chores or organizing projects, this is the book for you.
 It is short, easy to read, and filled with kindness and compassion.
-Recommended reading for those who have ADHD, anxiety, depression, or all of the above.
+It is recommended reading for those who have ADHD, anxiety, depression, or all of the above.

 Using personal stories and client anecdotes, Matt gently explains step-by-step how to review decades of personal items and decide what items to save and what items to let go.